Nemin32/Nemin32.github.io/other/_posts/2020-02-06-swinterview.md

 >Yeah, you'd see it...

 **Nemin:**
-But then 15 years is a hell of a lot time for computers to evolve
+But then 15 years is a hell of a lot time for computers to evolve.

 > **David Fried:**
 >Indeed it is.